aws/amazon-freertos/tools/mutation_test/README.md

 - `patterns`: The mutation patterns to use.
 Choose one from `mutator.py`, or create your own set in that file.
 - `mutants_per_pattern` (Optional): The number of mutants to create for each mutation pattern.
 If not specified then default is 10 mutants per pattern.

 `flash_command`: The `flash_command` attribute is the command executed for cmake, build, compile, and flashing the program onto the board.
 For ESP32, it is handled by a separate custom python script in this project.
 Whatever in 'flash_command' will be executed through a python subprocess, so it can be any type of executable script.
 Make sure to let the script end in a non-exit status code if there issue with compiling or flashing the program as this tells the script that a compile may have failed due to the mutations and advance to the next mutation pattern to try again.
+For more information see [this section](#using-other-boards-for-mutation-testing).

 In the future, it is expected that we can generate the this configuration json file with a separate script and the help of a more powerful line coverage tool (see next optional section).